List of Arizona Coyotes award winners: Jukka Nieminen Memorial Trophy

-The Jukka Nieminen Memorial Trophy is an annual award given to the hardest working player as determined by the fans.
+The Jukka Nieminen Memorial Trophy was an annual award given to the hardest working player as determined by the fans.

 Leading Scorer Award

-The Leading Scorer Award is an annual award given to the team's leading scorer during the regular season.
+The Leading Scorer Award was an annual award given to the team's leading scorer during the regular season.

 Man of the Year Award

-The Man of the Year Award is an annual award given for a player's "dedication, commitment and passion for bettering the lives of those in the community."
+The Man of the Year Award was an annual award given for a player's "dedication, commitment and passion for bettering the lives of those in the community."

 Team MVP Award

-The Team MVP Award is an annual award given to the team's Most Valuable Player as determined by Coyotes broadcast media and beat writers from The Arizona Republic and FoxSportsArizona.com.
+The Team MVP Award was an annual award given to the team's Most Valuable Player as determined by Coyotes broadcast media and beat writers from The Arizona Republic and FoxSportsArizona.com.

 Three-Star Award

-The Three-Star Award is an annual award given to the player who earns the most points from Star of the game selections throughout the regular season.
+The Three-Star Award was an annual award given to the player who earned the most points from Star of the game selections throughout the regular season.